Licensing & Trademarks

 Are any requests exempt from royalties?

-While internal requests are typically royalty-exempt, requests are reviewed case by case with determination made as outlined in Tarleton Standard Administrative Procedure 09.02.99.T0.T1 (Licensing and Use of University Name, Logos, and Trademarks).
+While internal requests are typically royalty-exempt, requests are reviewed case by case with determination made as outlined in Tarleton State Standard Administrative Procedure 09.02.99.T0.T1 (Licensing and Use of University Name, Logos, and Trademarks).

 The merchandise may be considered counterfeit or infringing and subject to legal recourse.

-Any trademark associated with Tarleton may not be used without written permission from the Assistant Vice President for Marketing and Communications.
+Any trademark associated with Tarleton State may not be used without written permission from the Assistant Vice President for Marketing and Communications.
 A detailed written description of the mark’s use and all pertinent information must be provided.

 How long do requests take to process?